-The majority of software developers I know come from an extensive range of life paths.
-My own experiences make this a critical question I used to ask but now can tell you the answer to the question.
+Most software developers I know come from an extensive range of life paths.
+My own experiences make this a critical question I often used to ask myself without clarity.
+However, now I can tell you the answer to the question.
 Do software developers need a degree?

-Answer: You do NOT need a college degree to become a software developer, software engineer, programmer, coder, or web developer.
-In fact, most job postings have degrees listed under the recommended or preferred section, but it is rare to see it in the requirements section.
+Answer: You do NOT need a college degree to become a software developer, engineer, programmer, coder, or web developer.
+Most job postings have degrees listed under the recommended or preferred section, but it is rare to see them in the requirements section.

 To add to this point, at the time of writing, Google is running a campaign promoting their ‘no degree’ certificates.
 These certs cover a wide range of in-demand job skills, including programming.

-The more good news is that there are not enough programmers to fill all the jobs right now.
-This reinforces the fact that if you can produce results, you can get the job.
+The good news is that there are not enough programmers to fill all the jobs.
+Since the world lacks software engineers, you have an opportunity.
+If you can produce results, you can get a job.

-Degree or no degree, employers are going to care about 1 simple thing.
-Can you do the work?
-The easiest way to show your talent and skill is to have a portfolio of projects that show the ability to learn new things.
+Degree or no degree, employers are going to care about one straightforward thing, can you do the work?
+The easiest way to show your talent and skill is to have a portfolio of projects demonstrating your ability and knowledge.

 If you are having trouble coming up with ideas, I try to add 1-2 project ideas a day to my: Project Idea List.
-I limit it not to be tutorials but inspiration with extra info on how long it might take different skill levels to get started.
-I might come back later and make it more detailed, but it is just meant to be an inspiration for not.
+Not limited to tutorials but also includes inspiration with extra info on how long it might take at different skill levels to get started.

 Other Things You Should Do NOW

 Beyond building projects, another great way to land a job without a degree is simply getting involved in the community.
-Opensource projects are not going to care at all what credentials you have.
-The simple fact is that if you can contribute pull requests that have positive changes, you will be a gold start to any project.
+Opensource projects will not care at all what credentials you have.
+If you can contribute some pull requests that positively impact you, you will be a gold star to any project.

-Low Hanging Fruit on Opensource: Start by looking around on Github, find a few projects that look like things you would be interested in, and using the language you either have been learning or want to learn.
+Low Hanging Fruit on Opensource: Start by looking around on Github, find a few projects that look like things you would be interested in, and use the language you have been learning or want to know.
 Now you want to evaluate how active they are following these steps.

-- Looking at the code tab on the project of interest, there are a few places you want to start paying attention to so you can get a feel for active the project is and how often someone might be approving your pull requests.
+- Look at the code tab on the project of interest.
+There are a few places you want to start paying attention to so you can get a feel for the activity of a project and how often someone might approve your pull requests.

-- Several commits – a project that is a few years old and only has ten or so commits is likely, not active.
+- #2 Several commits – a project that is a few years old and only has ten or so commits- are likely, not active.

-- Recent Changes – Obviously, like with recent commits, old chances may or may not be wrong, but recent changes are always good.
+- #3 Recent Changes – like with recent commits, old changes may or may not be bad.
+However, recent changes are almost always good.

-- Pull Requests – You can get an idea of how active a project is and how many people contribute by looking at the number of Pull Request.
+- #4 Pull Requests – you can get an accurate idea of how active a project is and how many people contribute by looking at the number of Pull Requests.

-- When I find something that I know how to do or have an idea bout, I’m either going to ask for more details, ask for help, or start working on a fix.
-When you click on an issue, you can see the already happening discussion, and this is how you can get to know some of the people and get involved!
+- When I find something I know how to do or have an idea about, I will ask for more details, help, or start working on a fix.
+When you click on an issue, you can see the discussion, which is how you can get to know people and get involved!

-I wish I had known about the issues tab a lot sooner, but it was years before discovering it.
-Before then, I would download the codebase and start poking through looking for fixes on my own, then send up a pull request.
+I wish I had known about the issues tab sooner, but it was years before I discovered this treasure of opportunity.
+Before then, I would download the codebase and start poking through looking for fixes on my own, then send a pull request.
 We all need to start somewhere.

 Get Involved Locally

 Many of your local areas will have groups geared toward programming, hackerspaces, or tech in general.
-A great place to find new ones is to look online at meetups or similar places that list all the places and events around you.
+A great place to find new ones is to look online at Meetup or similar sites that list all the businesses and events around you.

 I join these groups so I can find up-and-coming developers that are looking for occasional work.
 It is a great way to find and make connections that lead to a job.